Events Leading to the Battle of Arkansas Post

 On January 9, 1863, thousands of Union soldiers began disembarking from troopships and advanced up the Arkansas River toward Fort Hindman.
 Led by Sherman, the Federals quickly overran the outnumbered Rebels, forcing them back into the fort.
 The next day, Porter’s naval fleet moved into position and bombarded the fort.
 On January 11, McClernand’s artillery joined in with another barrage, silencing the defenders’ remaining big guns.
 As the infantry prepared for an attack, Porter’s fleet moved upstream to prevent a Rebel retreat.
 Hoping for reinforcements, Churchill ordered the Confederate garrison to defend the fort at all costs, but when McClernand’s infantry advanced, some Rebels realized that their situation was hopeless.
-About 4:30 in the afternoon, defenders on one side of the fort began raising white flags of surrender.
+At about 4:30 in the afternoon, defenders on one side of the fort began raising white flags of surrender.
 Unaware of the white flags, soldiers on the other side of the fort fired on Federals who exposed themselves in response to the flags of truce.
 Eventually, those inside the fort resolved the confusion, and they raised white flags on both sides.

 After the battle, McClernand informed Sherman and Porter that he intended to mount an excursion up the Arkansas River to assault Little Rock.
 Grant, however, was unimpressed with McClernand’s victory and considered it a diversion from the real task at hand.
 He countermanded McClernand’s plans and ordered him to rejoin the Union campaign against Vicksburg.
 McClernand complied and served as a corps commander throughout the rest of the campaign after Grant disbanded the Army of the Mississippi and returned its troops to the Army of the Tennessee.